btcrs/thesis/source/08_introduction.md

 farm illuminated by LED.
 The constantly lit, environmentally controlled grow room immediately showed some of the benefits of the practice.
 Produce waste was from nearly 50 percent to just 10, productivity per square foot was nearly 100 times as much, and water usage was just 1 percent of what a conventional farm would consume.
-Thus it has been proposed that hydroponics could be the future of agriculture.
+The success of their flagship factory has led to increased interest in creating factories all over the world suggesting that hydroponics could be the future of agriculture.

 Hydroponics is a method of growing crops using only a nutrient solution administered directly to the roots of the plants being grown and an inert medium used to suspend the